-Neuroendocrine tumours (NET's) represent a large spectrum of disease.
+Neuroendocrine tumours (NETs) represent a wide spectrum of disease.
 They consist of a large heterogeneous group of malignancies that are derived from embryonic neural crest tissue found in various organ such as the hypothalamus, pituitary gland, thyroid gland, adrenal medulla, and gastrointestinal tract.

 The spectrum of neuroendocrine turmours range from:

-- carcinoid tumours: arising from enterochromaffin cells and can occur at various sites such as thymus, lung, ovary
+- carcinoid tumour: arising from enterochromaffin cells and can occur at various sites such as thymus, lung, ovary

-- pheochromocytoma: typically occurs in the adrenals but can also occur in extra-adrenal sites
+- phaeochromocytoma: typically occurs in the adrenals but can also occur in extra-adrenal sites

 - location dependant entities